akuklev/akuklev/what-are-types.md

 * Accidental information loss;
 * Elaboration ambiguities;
 * Interference with operator overloading;
-which can be thought of as different conceptualizations of the same underlying issue.
+which can be thought of as different facettes of the same underlying issue.

 §§ Accidental information loss
 ------------------------------